AbhinavSivanandhan/AbhinavSivanandhan/README.md

 ## About Me

 - 🎓 Studying M.S.
 Computer Science at NYU - Tandon School of Engineering (Class of '25).
 - 🧑‍💻 Most recently wore the hat of an IT System Analyst at Stryker, where I got my hands dirty on some real-world problems.
+(CRM enterprise application development, automation & DevOps).
 - 💻 B.Tech in Computer Science & Engineering from VIT (Class of '21).

 ## What I'm Up To